takari/polyglot-maven/README.md

 - The rules about precedence of which format to be read, and what should happen when there are mixed flavors of POMs have yet to be fully worked out.
 - The whole interoperability story has not been worked out.
 - A pom.xml will currently not be installed or deployed so use this at your own risk.
+- The distribution is the size of a small galaxy.
+There's no way, currently, in Maven to dynamically download what's required to parse the discovered model.
+We'll sort this out eventually but there are more imporant things to figure out.